fenago/ansible-course/md/Lab_10.md

 running Ansible with [verbosity] of [2].
 This will not only affect this specific module but all the modules (or Ansible itself) that are set to behave differently at different debug levels.

-Now that you have learned how to test with a playbook, let\'s learn how to use check mode.